bloominstituteoftechnology/node-testing1-project/README.md

 #### Option A - Codegrade

 - [ ] Fork and clone the repository.
-- [ ] Open the assignment in Canvas and click on the "Set up git" option.
+- [] Open the assignment in Canvas and click on the "Set up git" option.
 - [ ] Follow instructions to set up Codegrade's Webhook and Deploy Key.
 - [ ] Push your first commit: `git commit --allow-empty -m "first commit" && git push`.
 - [ ] Check to see that Codegrade has accepted your git submission.

 #### Option B - Pull Request

-- [ ] Fork and clone the repository.
+- [x ] Fork and clone the repository.
-- [ ] Implement your project in a `firstname-lastname` branch.
+- [ x] Implement your project in a `firstname-lastname` branch.
-- [ ] Create a pull request of `firstname-lastname` against your `main` branch.
+- [ x] Create a pull request of `firstname-lastname` against your `main` branch.
-- [ ] Open the assignment in Canvas and submit your pull request.
+- [ x] Open the assignment in Canvas and submit your pull request.

 ### Task 2: Minimum Viable Product

-- [ ] For Exercises 1-7 inside `index.js`:
+- [ x] For Exercises 1-7 inside `index.js`:
-  - [ ] Implement the function or the class in `index.js`.
+  - [x ] Implement the function or the class in `index.js`.
-  - [ ] Write the corresponding tests in `index.test.js`.
+  - [x ] Write the corresponding tests in `index.test.js`.

 #### Notes